Skip to main content

 Adding another region

-So there are lots of good reasons why you do want another region; I mentioned some above.
-And in that case the simplest way to do that is to duplicate what you just built in another region and use Azure Traffic Manager to direct traffic, using DNS jiggery pokery, to the right Application Gateway in the right region.
-There are lots of ways you can control and manage that traffic redirect but in the end the client gets an IP of an Application gateway and makes a connection to it, that connection is guarded by the Application Gateway's WAF.
+There are lots of good reasons why you do want another region; I mentioned some above.
+The simplest way to do that is to duplicate what you just built in another region and use Azure Traffic Manager to direct traffic, using DNS magic, to the right Application Gateway in the right region.

 Customers everywhere

-There are always edge cases where you would need both Front Door and Application Gateway, the main one being where you want to retain the TLS termination that you get in Application Gateway whilst also benefiting from the edge caching of Front Door and perhaps if you really wanted WAF both locally and at the edge but that isn't really a typical architecture.
-For the most part it's one or the other, use Application Gateway and Azure Traffic Manager to bring customers to you or use Azure Front Door to bring our application closer to your customers.
-In both cases the WAF goes at the very edge as the first thing that the traffic hits, either at the Front Door or the Application Gateway but rarely both.
+For the most part, it's one or the other - use Application Gateway and Azure Traffic Manager to bring customers to you, or use Azure Front Door to bring your application closer to your customers.
+In both cases, the WAF goes at the very edge as the first thing that the traffic hits, either at the Front Door or the Application Gateway, but rarely both.

 Cost and Performance Considerations